MrMasBr/Br-API-User-Guide/README.md

 # Br Petshop API User Guide
->**Br Petshop** is an API that simulates a pet shop management server.
+>**Br Petshop** is an API that simulates a Pet shop management server.
 The API allows you to access Petstore data using a set on individual calls.
->This User guide describes step by step how to use the <nomedaminhaapi> API.
+>This User guide describes step by step how to use the Br API.
 The purpose of this API is to exchange data between your system and the Swagger Petstore, most of the time these data exchanges have the objective to automate manual process and/or allow the creation of new functionalities.

 * [System-Overview](#system-overview)
 * [React Axios](#react-axios)